AllayMC/Allay/docs/plugin_development/how_plugin_works.md

 `PluginContainer`: A running container will be created after the plugin loaded, which including the plugin's logic body, descriptor, loader and data folder.

-`Plugin`: The logic body of a plugin。This object is used by the system to interact with a plugin, which typically contains at least the logic that will be executed when the plugin is loaded, enabled, and unloaded
+`Plugin`: The logic body of a plugin。This object is used by the system to interact with a plugin, which typically contains at least the logic that will be executed when the plugin is loaded, enabled, and disabled

 ## Loading process